-A Lee Marvin biopic would seem like a natural following the surprise success (except to me, of course) of the publication of Lee Marvin Point Blank in 2013.
+A Lee Marvin biopic would seem like a natural following the surprise success of the publication of Lee Marvin Point Blank in 2013.
 Why?
-Well, one would just naturally assume that any non-fiction title that made the NY Times, Publisher’s Weekly and Wall Street Journal’s best seller list in the top five would have studios and executive producers just scrambling for the rights.
-Sadly, that has not been the case (yet) but it can be rectified with a little background info.
+Well, one would naturally assume that a non-fiction title that made the NY Times, Publisher’s Weekly and Wall Street Journal’s best seller list in the top five would have studios and executive producers just scrambling for the rights.
+Sadly, that has not been the case but it can be rectified with a little background info.

 I have written about the possibility previously on this blog, as readers may have noticed.
 I’ve brought up the subject based on lead actors, young and old, possible directors, even casting ideas for supporting characters.

 Why have I written about it?
 A couple of reasons.
 First and foremost, the market for biopics has gained enormous interest lately, as detailed earlier this year in Market Watch.

 Secondly, I would be less than an honest if I said the idea of a Lee Marvin biopic based on my book had not crossed my mind while I was working on it.
 It took me nearly 20 years to get a publisher interested in my book and the idea of a biopic existed even then.

 My agent, Mike Hamilburg and I were constantly being told that the proposal is well-written but that there wasn’t a market for a Lee Marvin bio.
 Then Tim Schaffner, of Schaffner Press, agreed to publish it in 2013.
 It won several awards when it came out and, as previously mentioned, in June of 2014, the e-book made the NY Times bestseller list at #4.
 Wall Street Journal and Publisher’s Weekly, too!
 So much for there not being any interest in the project.

 Okay, all that said, it was my agent, Mike, Hamilburg, who first suggested I write a film treatment based on the book.